 - Perform lazy attribute evaluation and provide computed attributes

-- Create read-only, read-write, and write-only properties
+- Create read-only and read-write properties

 - Create consistent and backward-compatible APIs for your classes